-Anne Balsamo has just been appointed the Dean of the School of Media Studies at the New School for Public Engagement in New York.
+Anne Balsamo serves as the Dean of the School of Media Studies at the New School for Public Engagement in New York.
 Previously she was a Professor of Interactive Media in the School of Cinematic Arts, and of Communication in the Annenberg School for Communication & Journalism.
 Over the past twenty years she has been involved in the creation of notable educational efforts in culture and technology including the first master's program in Information Design and Technology at Georgia Tech in the 1990s, and HASTAC in the early 2000s.
 Her work focuses on the cultural implications of emergent technologies which informs her practice as a scholar, researcher, new media designer and entrepreneur.
+Video

 Brett Bobley serves as the Chief Information Officer for the U.S. National Endowment for the Humanities (NEH) and is also the Director of the agency’s Office of Digital Humanities (ODH).
 Under ODH, Brett has put in place new grant programs aimed at supporting innovative humanities research projects that use or study digital technology.
 Brett also administers the Digging into Data Challenge, an international competition to fund computationally intensive research at the large scale.
 Digging into Data is co-sponsored by the NSF and IMLS (United States), SSHRC (Canada), JISC, AHRC, and ESRC (United Kingdom), and NWO (Netherlands).